 GraphQL Service API

-The Service API is a middleware service allows connecting your frontend to your backend stack.
-It includes examples to handle Crystallize events via webhooks, integration with payment providers, user authentication services and more.
+The Service API is a middleware service that allows connecting your frontend to your backend stack.
+It includes examples to handle Crystallize events via webhooks, integration with payment providers, user authentication services, and more.

 What is GraphQL?

 GraphQL is a query language for APIs and a server-side runtime for fulfilling those queries with your existing data.
 It is designed with the idea of giving developers the ability to construct requests that pull data from multiple data sources in a single API call.

 To get started with your own Service API run the following command.

 npx @crystallize/cli <your-project-name>

 Follow the steps to select the Service API boilerplate, and your preferred platform to be deployed.
 Currently, the following are supported:

 - Vercel (Serverless)

 You will be prompted to input your own tenant’s identifier or select the default furniture tenant.
 You would typically use the same tenant identifier you use in your frontend boilerplates (e.g. the React + Next.js boilerplate).
 The value for the selected tenant can be changed at any time, by changing the CRYSTALLIZE_TENANT_IDENTIFIER in the .env file in the source code.

 Running the project in development is very straightforward.
 Running the following command will start up the development server: